Theme

 What appears notable

-Based on the project materials, readers may want to notice the mix of local and remote computer operation, remote browser operation, UI-TARS model links, Agent TARS CLI and Web UI options, MCP integration, examples, and release history.
+The project materials are useful for checking the mix of local and remote computer operation, remote browser operation, UI-TARS model links, Agent TARS CLI and Web UI options, MCP integration, examples, and release history.

 Before using